Stacey Solomon: Other

-On 10 March 2021, Solomon announced on Instagram the BBC had commissioned home-decluttering series Sort Your Life Out, with her presenting.
+On 10 March 2021, Solomon announced on Instagram that the BBC had commissioned home-decluttering series Sort Your Life Out, with her presenting.
+In 2024, Sort Your Life Out, won the National Television Award Factual Entertainment prize.
 A second series of the programme started on 25 January 2023.

 On 15 December 2022, Solomon presented the festive craft show Stacey Solomon's Crafty Christmas.
+The show returned for a second episode in December 2023.